ctitdoc/browser_test/README.md

 ## To deploy firefox driver (aka geckodriver)

 - if firefox is not installed, just install the current stable version (older versions may not work and versions before 111 won't work);
-- check geckodriver (so firefox native web driver) is here :
+- check that geckodriver (so firefox native web driver) is installed and ok:
 ```
   > geckodriver --version
   geckodriver 0.32.2 ( 2023-03-10)